Tangerang: Politics

 Arief Rachadiono Wismansyah is the current mayor of Tangerang, having served since 2013.
 His tenure is set to end in December 2023.
 The municipal legislature is the Tangerang City Regional People's Representative Council, which has 50 members.
 The city is counted as two electoral districts (7th and 8th) in the provincial legislature with 16 of 100 seats, and is nationally represented as part of the Banten III electoral district.

 Administrative districts

-The city of Tangerang is divided into thirteen districts (kecamatan), tabulated below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The city of Tangerang is divided into thirteen districts (kecamatan), tabulated below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
 The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and the names of these villages with their postal codes.